Jackenmen/rlapi/README.md

 Distributed under the MIT license.
 See ``LICENSE`` for more information.

+This project bundles [lxml-stubs](https://github.com/JelleZijlstra/lxml-stubs) which are distributed on Apache License 2.0

 Contributing guidelines and issue templates are taken from [discord.py project](https://github.com/Rapptz/discord.py)

 ---